Mortadella sandwich, classic Milanese michetta

 🏨 Ready to book?
 Here are Milan’s best hotels and best Airbnbs

-Emma Harper is a writer based in Milan.
-At Time Out, all of our travel guides are written by local writers who know their cities inside out.
-For more about how we curate, see our editorial guidelines
+Emma Harper and Marianna Cerini are writers based in Milan.
+At Time Out, all of our travel guides are written by experts across Europe.
+For more about how we curate, see our editorial guidelines.
+This guide includes affiliate links, which have no influence on our editorial content.
+For more information, see our affiliate guidelines

 The best local food in Milan